hjkang0424/data-science-portfolio/README.md

     - Write a schema
     - Database creation using SQL
     - Normalization
-    Details about the work are accessible at the following link: 티스토리 링크 붙이기
+    Details about the work are accessible [Here] (https://hyohyokang.tistory.com/5)